Montana Athletics

 Football By: Big Sky Communications Staff

 FARMINGTON, Utah (Sept.
-8, 2025) – The Big Sky Conference announced its Player of the Week honors, presented by JAMBAR, with soccer, football, volleyball and cross country all in full swing.
+8, 2025) – The Big Sky Conference announced its Player of the Week honors, presented by JAMBAR, with soccer, football, volleyball, women's golf and men's golf all in full swing.

 Big Sky Football Players of the Week (Sept.
 8, 2025)